Importing & Ingestion

 | Recurring / expected-transaction detection | Plain-text accounting silently omits what's missing; nobody notices a skipped paycheck import. | Let users declare expected recurring entries (rent, salary) and alert when an expected transaction doesn't show up — catches gaps the balance check can't. |

-| Multi-source matching | Once there are two sources (CSV + API, or statement + export), naive dedup produces doubles or drops. | Match on amount + a date window with field-level scoring and a confidence output, producing match groups rather than binary yes/no. Feeds the review queue rather than auto-resolving. |
+| Multi-source matching | Once there are two sources (CSV + API, or statement + export), naive dedup produces doubles or drops. | Match on amount + a date window with field-level scoring and a confidence output, producing match groups rather than binary yes/no. Builds on transfer.rs; feeds the review queue rather than auto-resolving. |

-| Community importer registry | Every user re-deriving the same bank profile is wasted effort. | A shareable registry of importers.toml profiles, with automated tests against sample data so a contributed profile is verifiably correct before others rely on it. |
+| Community importer registry | Every user re-deriving the same bank profile is wasted effort. | A shareable registry of importers.toml profiles, with automated tests against the fixture corpus so a contributed profile is verifiably correct before others rely on it. |

 Exploring / Later